How variable frequency drives and motors create energy-efficient cooling for data centres

 In fact, the whole system efficiency matters – we can install highly efficient motors to run applications like pumps, fans or compressor with the minimum possible losses and use drives to match the motor speed to demand so that we save energy.
 But if, say, the design of a fan causes it to create massive aerodynamic losses, the whole system efficiency or wire-to-air efficiency may suffer.
 That means when considering energy efficiency in data projects, it makes sense to go beyond looking at each element on a component by component basis to evaluate the efficiency of the entire cooling system.

-As the server density of data centres continues to increase then so will their heat loads.
-Future-proofing data centre cooling systems means that they must be specified with the scalability to meet future needs.
+As the server density of data centers continues to increase then so will their heat loads.
+Future-proofing data center cooling systems means that they must be specified with the scalability to meet future needs.
 By scalability, we mean that they can be adjusted to suit changing loads, such as when a facility is expanded in size.
 Again, VFDs developed specifically for heating, ventilation and air conditioning (HVAC) applications as well as motors with high-efficiency characteristics- not only at nominal speed but also at part loads - offer an important benefit, as they are designed with flexibility and scalability built-in.